cakephp/docs/en/tutorials-and-examples/blog/part-two.rst

 .. note::

-    This view code also uses the HtmlHelper to prompt the user with a JavaScript confirmation dialog before they attempt to delete a post.
+    This view code also uses the FormHelper to prompt the user with a JavaScript confirmation dialog before they attempt to delete a post.